owen-it/laravel-auditing-doc/getting-started.md

 ## With Trait

-To register the change log, use the trait `OwnerIt\Auditing\AuditingTrait` in the model you want to audit
+To register the change log, use the trait `OwnerIt\Auditing\AuditingTrait` in the model you wish to audit

 ```php
 // app/Team.php